Republicans Push to See Affidavit That Justified FBI Raid

 Republicans are calling for the disclosure of more detailed information that persuaded a federal judge to issue the search warrant, which may show sources of information and details about the nature of the documents and other classified information.
 The unsealing of such affidavits is highly unusual and would require approval from a federal judge.

-"I think a releasing the affidavit would help, at least that would confirm that there was justification for this raid," Sen. Mike Rounds, R-S.D., said on NBC's "Meet the Press."
+"I think a releasing the affidavit would help, at least that would confirm that there was justification for this raid," Republican Senator Mike Rounds told NBC's "Meet the Press."

 "The Justice Department should "show that this was not just a fishing expedition, that they had due cause to go in and to do this, that they did exhaust all other means," Rounds said.
 "And if they can't do that, then we've got a serious problem on our hands."

+Separately on Sunday, the bipartisan Senate Intelligence Committee, led by Democrat Mark Warner and Republican Marco Rubio, asked the Justice Department and the Office of the Director of National Intelligence to provide the seized documents on a classified basis.

+A spokesperson for the committee, charged with oversight of the handling of classified information, said the two senators had also requested "an assessment of potential risks to national security" as a result of possible mishandling of the files.

-Rep. Mike Turner, R-Ohio, the top Republican on the House Intelligence Committee, said on CNN on Sunday that the Biden administration should provide more details on what led to the search.
+Representative Mike Turner, the top Republican on the House Intelligence Committee, said on CNN on Sunday that the Biden administration should provide more details on what led to the search.

 "Congress is saying, 'Show us.
 We want to know what did the FBI tell them?
 What did they find?'"
 Turner said.